 If you're visiting Phoenix, Arizona, and looking to get active in nature, head to Saguaro Lake.
-Saguaro Lake is a scenic recreation area 41 miles from Phoenix and 15 miles from Fountain Hills, Arizona.
-Boating, fishing, picnicking, and hiking are available at Saguaro Lake.
+Saguaro Lake is a scenic recreation area 41 miles from Phoenix and 15 miles from Fountain Hills, Arizona, where you can enjoy boating, fishing, picnicking, and hiking.

 Saguaro Lake was formed as the Stewart Mountain Dam was built on the Salt River as part of the Salt River Project.
 The lake is part of the Tonto National Forest, and it is surrounded by beautiful, jagged rocks and forests of Saguaro.
 The average depth of the lake is 90 feet.